Turning Numbers into Data That Tell Stories

 In 2008, Dr. Ward moved the ISVG from Sam Houston State University to the University of New Haven and continued to perform research and analysis of issues related to violent extremism and transnational crime.
 As the organization grew, ISVG began using techniques it had used to study terrorism to assist other organizations, such as law enforcement and private sector partners, analyze their own data.

-In 2013, the think tank officially became the Center for Analytics.
+In 2013, the institute officially became the Center for Analytics.
 Since then, the total number of student researchers has doubled to more than 100.
 Many of these students go on to serve as staff within the CFA while others go on to serve in the fields of national security, policy research, and data science.